GLopezMUZH/call_graph_change_analyser/README.md

 When analyzing complete histories of Java systems with over 50K LOC and over 500 commits, the two generated databases have sizes between 25MB and 1.3GB.
 In Ubuntu, the `project_result` folder for Glucosio/glucosio-android had a size of 1.7GB.

 ### Empirical research
+In the [research motivation](https://github.com/GLopezMUZH/call_graph_change_analyser/blob/main/docs/research_motivation.md) section, we explain the goals and research questions that drive our research and the development of *callgraphCA*.
+In [research results](https://github.com/GLopezMUZH/call_graph_change_analyser/blob/main/docs/research_results.md), we present the outcomes of our research and how the system supports the analysis of software projects.

 ### License
 -----------------